Shahid0120/atlassian-allianz-data-competition/README.md

 <img src="/pictures/pic5.JPG" alt="Home Page Pictures">

-I've had the previliage to compete in the UNSW Atlassian Allianz Data Competition at the respect headquaters!
-This 3 day event in which my teams we to classify fradulent customer from insruacne data collected by Allianz Customers.
+I've had the privilege to compete in the UNSW Atlassian Allianz Data Competition at their respective headquarters!
+This 3-day event required my team to classify fraudulent customers from insurance data collected by Allianz customers.

-Luckily, we made the final round comprising of 4 teasm at ended up coming 3rd out of 75 teams!
+Luckily, we made it to the final round, comprising 4 teams, and ended up coming 3rd out of 75 teams!

 ## The Team
 Had the pleasure to work along side my friends [Keith Tang](https://www.linkedin.com/in/tzekwongtang/), [Yil Seung Aaron Jeong](https://www.linkedin.com/in/yil-seung-aaron-jeong-260123198/) and